Estimated reading time: 20 minutes

 September 1st started with the death of my grandmother.

-It’s been a hard go, and as an emotional eater, I hit the fast food/restaurants more than I should.
+It’s been a tough time, and as an emotional eater, I’ve resorted to fast food/restaurants more often than I should.

-But this has been a trend each month – I, for sure, am a stress eater, and it’s something I will have to learn to work on.
+However, this has been a trend each month – I, for one, am a stress eater, and it’s something I will have to work on.

 Vacation Payment Schedule